tjelvar-olsson/biologists-guide-to-computing/source/keeping-track-of-your-work.rst

 ----------------------

 The first thing to do is to initialise the project using the ``git init`` command.
-If run with no argument it will setup tracking of files in the current working directory.
-If given an argument, such as ``protein-count``, git will create a new directory with this name and setup tracking of files within it.
+If run with no argument it will set up tracking of files in the current working directory.
+If given an argument, such as ``protein-count``, git will create a new directory with this name and set up tracking of files within it.

 .. code-block:: none